Interested in a hands-on learning experience for developing LLM applications?

 5) Pre-processing

-Standardization is a transformation that centers the data by removing the mean value of each feature and then scale it by dividing (non-constant) features by their standard deviation.
+Standardization is a transformation that centers the data by removing the mean value of each feature and then scaling it by dividing (non-constant) features by their standard deviation.
 After standardizing data the mean will be zero and the standard deviation one.

-It is most suitable for techniques that assume a Gaussian distribution in the input variables and work better with rescaled data, such as linear regression, logistic regression and linear discriminate analysis.
+It is most suitable for techniques that assume a Gaussian distribution in the input variables and work better with rescaled data, such as linear regression, logistic regression, and linear discriminate analysis.
 If a feature has a variance that is orders of magnitude larger than others, it might dominate the objective function and make the estimator unable to learn from other features correctly as expected.

 data_new[, 1:17] <- scale(data_new[, 1:17])